miketui/middle/OEBPS/chapters_src/19-Chapter-IX-Stepping-Into-Leadership_final.md

 c) Professional skills can be powerful tools for social impact and leadership
 d) Leadership requires expensive marketing campaigns

-**Answer:** c) Professional skills can be powerful tools for social impact and leadership

 ### Question 4
 What role does vulnerability play in effective leadership for hairstylists?